-VOCs can be expelled by things in your home, such as building materials, flooring or furniture.
+VOCs can be released by things in your home, such as building materials, flooring or furniture.
 They can also be found in numerous air fresheners and scented candles.
-Increased VOCs can cause respiratory irritation, headaches and dizziness, among other issues.
+Increased VOCs can lead to respiratory irritation, headaches and dizziness, among other issues.

-Multiple scientific studies have learned respiratory diseases, asthma and other illnesses are linked to poor indoor air quality.
+Many scientific studies have discovered respiratory diseases, asthma and other illnesses are connected to poor indoor air quality.
 Allergies can also be triggered by indoor air quality troubles.

 10 Signs Your Home has Poor Indoor Air Quality